sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 There are three different scenarios for using this API method:

-* Add Event data for existing Contact and fire Interaction
+* Add Event data for existing Contact and fire an Interaction
-* Add Event data, create new Contact and fire Interaction
+* Add Event data, create new Contact and fire an Interaction
-* Add new Contact and fire Interaction
+* Add new Contact and fire an Interaction

 The steps to complete each of these scenarios is detailed below.

-### Add Event data for existing Contact and fire Interaction<a id="Add-Event-data-for-existing-Contact-and-fire-Interaction"></a>
+### Add Event data for existing Contact and fire an Interaction<a id="Add-Event-data-for-existing-Contact-and-fire-Interaction"></a>

 An Event comprises of an Event Destination and a linked Data Extension.
 The Event Destination will be the Attribute Group that we created earlier and we will add serialized Event Data to the linked Data Extension using the contactEvents method.